Radon10043/Empirical-Study-LLM-MR/system-under-test/CUBS/chats/prompt.md

 ## Chat 3

+You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of China Unicom Billing System (CUBS).
 CUBS is designed to calculate a phone bill based on a plan's type and fee, along with user's talk time and data usage.
 The source code of CUBS is as follows:

 ```java
 import java.io.IOException;